-Loyola University Maryland is committed to building a thriving entrepreneurial ecosystem that will lead Baltimore area efforts towards cross-collaboration, marketable business practices, and practical benefits to society through the creation of goods, services, and ideas with commercial value in underserved neighborhoods.
+Loyola University Maryland is committed to supporting and growing a thriving entrepreneurial ecosystem for our school and our city.
+The new Center for Innovation & Entrepreneurship (CI&E) is collaborating with other leading Baltimore institutions to increase access to capital and seed the creation of goods, services, and ideas with commercial value to generate wealth in underserved neighborhoods.

-The Center for Innovation and Entrepreneurship enhances this ecosystem at Loyola.
-It supports internal constituents and provides faculty expertise and resources to local Baltimore community members from lower socioeconomic backgrounds to start, scale, and grow their own businesses.
+The Center for Innovation & Entrepreneurship elevates and enhances the existing innovation ecosystem at Loyola.
+It supports student innovators and other internal constituents, and also build bridges externally, to provide student and faculty expertise and other resources to local Baltimore community members to start, scale, and grow their own businesses and social ventures.

-The Center – under the leadership of an executive director and entrepreneur-in-residence – is comprised of internal and external components working in synergy to produce innovations that have positive social and economic impacts on the University and the neighborhoods it seeks to stimulate.
+The Center – under the leadership of a director and entrepreneur-in-residence – is comprised of internal and external components working in synergy to produce innovations that have positive social and economic impacts on the University and the neighborhoods it seeks to stimulate.
 The four components are:

-- The Baltipreneurs Institute: organizes and systematizes knowledge and networks for underserved entrepreneurs in Baltimore.
+- Baltipreneurs Institute organizes and systematizes knowledge and networks for underserved entrepreneurs in Baltimore.

-- The Innovation and Entrepreneurship Think and Act Spot: is an ideation lab that encourages and facilitates interdisciplinary projects among students and faculty.
+- Innovation Station and Lange Innovation Lounge are are resources for rapid prototyping and testing that encourages and facilitate interdisciplinary and creative projects among students and faculty.